 This page contains links to relevant parts of the Building Regulations code.

-This page contains a summary of what you may be able to do under Permitted Planning rules, it’s an introduction and should not be seen as a definitive guide.
+This page contains a summary of what you can achieve under the Permitted Planning rules.